codecrook/neighborhood-map/README.md

 * The app shows the locations of the 'Dhabas'in Bhubaneswar
 * In search-box we can search for our favourite dhaba.
 It filters the search result depending upon the search query
 * InfoWindow containing name, image, rating, recent reviews and street address of the 'dhaba' populates when individual Marker or entry in the list is clicked.
+* This also shows the current weather condition of the city

 ## How to Run the application